Which TEFL/TESOL Certificate Course Is Right for Me?

 Are online TEFL courses recognized?

 Yes!
-Accredited online TEFL/TESOL certification is widely accepted by schools and language centers around the world in regions such as Asia, Latin America, and Europe.
+Reputable online TEFL/TESOL certification is widely accepted by schools and language centers around the world in regions such as Asia, Latin America, and Europe.
 When embarking on your plans to get TEFL certified and teach English, it’s important to be aware, however, that employers may require a certain number of hours of certification (100+ is fairly standard) or other qualifications when hiring teachers, such as a university degree or teaching experience.